 - Take a clean, large bowl and add 1 teaspoon of vegetable oil.
 Put the ball of dough in the bowl and rotate it to coat completely with oil.
 Cover the bowl with a damp, clean cloth and let rise for 1 to 1½ hours or until dough has doubled in bulk.
 If it’s a bit cold in your kitchen, preheat the oven for a minute then turn it off and put the bowl of dough in there to rise.

 - When it has doubled in bulk, turn the dough onto a stone counter or a floured board.

 - Divide the dough into three approximately equal pieces using a sharp knife.
 Roll each piece into a long ‘snake’ about 1 ½ inches in diameter and about 12 inches long.
-Pinch the ends of the three snakes together firmly and braid from middle.
+Pinch the ends of the three snakes together firmly and braid, starting with the middle strand.

 - Tucking both ends under, place the braid on a parchment lined baking sheet or in a parchment-lined loaf pan.

 - Cover with a clean tea towel and let rise about one hour.
 Again, if your kitchen is a little cold, put the bread in a barely warm oven for its second rise.
 It should almost double in height, taking anywhere from 45 – 60 minutes.